yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/routing.md

 You can add a post-authorization provider after a Smart Routing step.
 This lets you run additional actions, such as risk reviews or settlements/captures, after approval.
 Add a new step and choose your desired provider (for example, Cybersource).

 ![](https://files.readme.io/4f296625f1362d991f0b1ed518bc846a9a5cdfa61cca38e8c93845ef1cda9a5c-image.png)

+## Antifraud & Authentication

+You can configure antifraud and authentication flows as part of your routing configuration.
+These flows help enhance security and compliance for your payment processing.

+### Available Flows

+* **3DS**: Configure 3D Secure authentication to add an extra layer of security for card payments.
+* **Preauth**: Set up pre-authorization flows to validate payment methods before completing the transaction.
+* **Postauth**: Configure post-authorization flows.
+If a post-authorization check is declined, you can set up a cancel transaction action to automatically reverse the authorization.

+### Automatic Capture

+You can configure automatic capture with a defined delay.
+This allows you to automatically capture authorized payments after a specified time period, streamlining your payment processing workflow.

+## List View

+When working with complex or lengthy routes, you can use the List view instead of the visual flow diagram.
+The List view provides a structured, text-based representation of your route configuration, making it easier to review and manage routes that have many steps or complex branching logic.

 <br />